 - take your time and answer each question fully, accurately and completely.

 - Never guess at a question.
 It is okay to say you do not know something or you do not remember if that is in fact the case.

-- Avoid using strong words like “never,” “ever” and “always” as these create statements that can easily be challenged and often shown to be technically inaccurate.
+- Avoid using strong words such as “never,” “ever” and “always” as these create statements that can easily be challenged and often shown to be technically inaccurate

 If these simple tips are followed, a person can usually preserve their credibility and obtain a good result with their claim.